 Punching is always an important choice and still widely used by many craftsmen also to give it an appearance that they want to mark their blade with an ancient method and that comes from the past but beware that it is not really an easy operation and if done by inexperienced hands it can also damage the blade.

 Also in this case it depends on the type of knife and for this reason many makers opt for both options both chemical engraving and punching based on the final appearance of the knife.

-Unlike punching, which is the result of a violent compression of the metal, here it is left to electricity the task of digging and blackening the mark outlined by the stencil, a rapid and totally safe process, less deep than punching
+Unlike punching, which is the result of a violent compression of the metal, here electricity is left with the task of digging and blackening the mark outlined by the stencil, a rapid and totally safe process, less deep than punching.

 The advantages of chemical engraving

 - The total absence of stress and tension given to the steel as it does not stress mechanically as with the punching of the steel of the blade.